CNC4x4 Members FAQs

 When are the URE Work Days and Where Do We Usually Meet Up?

 Formally scheduled URE work days are usually on the 3rd or 4th Saturday of every month , except December.

 Weather factors may cause a work day to be rescheduled for a different Saturday.

-Actual work day dates are shown on CNC4x4’s calendar and on emails sent out by CNC4x4 just prior to the work day.
+Actual work day dates may be shown on CNC4x4’s calendar and may be on emails sent out by CNC4x4 just prior to the work day.
 Watch for updates and cancellations via email.